 The core elements of a personal marketing plan

-Since a personal marketing plan is a game plan for yourself and your job search campaign, it’s crucial for you to make one right away.
+Since a personal marketing plan is a game plan for yourself and your job search campaign, it’s crucial for you to make one right away and learn from this highlevel review.
 Even if you’re not currently in search of a job, it’s important for you to be prepared.

 Not only could you be on the hunt for a job in the future, but it’s also important to consistently market yourself even while you have a job.